-The Composition menu contains settings that identify the number of units installed in this cooling group and the physical arrangement of those units.

-Number of Units in Group: The number of units in this cooling group.
-Up to 12 units can be joined together to work as a single cooling group.

-Number of Backup Units: The total number of desired backup units.
-This value can range from zero to one less than Number of Units in Group.
+- Number of Units in Group: The number of cooling units in this cooling group.
+Up to 20 cooling units can be joined together to work as a single cooling group. - Number of Active Flow Controllers: The number of AFC units in the group (0-5). - Number of Backup Units: The total number of desired backup cooling units.
+This value can range from zero to one less than Number of Units in Group. - Altitude: The distance of the unit above sea level in meters or feet depending on the user preferences.
+The altitude is used to calculate the pressure compensation if an AFC is installed.
+The altitude is also used in conversions between absolute (g/Kg) and relative (%RH) humidity.

-Number of Precision Units: The number of units in the cooling group that are precision units (ACRD60xP units).

-Altitude: Set the altitude (in feet or meters) of the unit above sea level.
-This number is used to estimate the density of air and is a factor in pressure measurement.